postsharp/Metalama.Documentation/conceptual/troubleshooting/troubleshooting-unattended-build.md

 ## Step 3.
 Copy the diagnostics configuration to environment variable

-Having the logging and process dumps options set in `diagnostics.json`, copy the entire content of the file and environment variable as its value passed to the build server.
+Having the logging and process dumps options set in `diagnostics.json`, copy the entire content of the file and set the copied content as a value of environment variable called `METALAMA_DIAGNOSTICS`.
+Pass this environment variable to the build server.

 > [!WARNING]
 > Using diagnostics set by environment variable always overrides local diagnostics settings used by `metalama-config` tool.
 The `stopLoggingAfterHours` property is also ignored and therefore logging will never be disabled autoamtically.